WHERE WE WORK

 Paibwor is near Kitgum and one of the villages that Forgotten People's Projects supports.

-We provide them with seeds and a helping the nursery school with a monthly contribution that pays for 2 teachers and the cook.
+We provide them with seeds and helping the nursery school with a monthly contribution that helps pay 2 teachers.
 We also make sure that every child at the school receives a cup of hot porridge every day.

 Here is Doreen the school cook, very proud in her new apron.
 At the moment they prepare the porridge on a fire outside.
 The goal is build a school kitchen, but first we need to build the toilets and finish the building.